 If you’ve ever come upon a bottle of wine emblazoned with the word “Gewürztraminer” and set it back upon the shelf for fear of trying to pronounce its tongue-twisting name, you’re not alone.

-Next time, however, pick that bottle up, put it in your cart, and immediately pop it open when you get home (preferably with some tasty Thai food).
+Next time, however, pick that bottle up, put it in your cart, and immediately pop it open when you get home (preferably with some tasty Pad Thai).

-Once you get the pronunciation down (it’s geh-VURTZ-trah-mee-ner btw) or simply shorten it to Gewürz (that’s geh-vurtz), and pour yourself a glass, you’ll be introduced to one of the most distinctive and intriguing white wines around.
+Once you get the pronunciation down (it’s geh-VURTZ-trah-mee-ner btw) or simply shorten it to Gewürz (geh-vurtz), and pour yourself a glass, you’ll be introduced to one of the most distinctive and intriguing white wines around.